 - Reduced Earning Capacity

 It is critically important that you find out who owned the dog.
 As mentioned, California adheres to strict liability for dog owners so determining who actually had ownership over the dog can make or break a personal injury claim.
 If you were bitten by a stray dog, you may be unable to recover financially due to the lack of an insurance policy that would cover the attack and compensate you for your injuries.Compliance with the Statutory Deadline Required

 You should make sure to speak to an attorney and file a claim as soon as possible.
 This is because the statute of limitations period for dog bite injuries in California is only two years from the date of the attack.Rio Linda Dog Bite Lawyer

 I’m Ed Smith, a Rio Linda Dog Bite Lawyer.
-Have you or your loved one been injured by dog bite or the negligence of another person?
-Please contact me right away at 916.921.6400 for free, friendly, and no obligation advice.
+Have you or your loved one been injured by a dog bite or the negligence of another person?
+Please contact me right away at 916.921.6400 for free, friendly, and no-obligation advice.
 See our past cases on our Verdicts and Settlements page.